 Private student loans might offer one or two of these protections depending on the lender.
 But federal student loans always give you the most flexibility.

-Which loans to take out first when paying for vet school?
+Which loans to prioritize when paying for vet school?

 When you take out federal student loans, it’s important you know what each type of loan means and what the loan limits are.
 The general order you should take out loans to pay for vet school is: